Strates Shows: History

+Throughout the mid 20th century, Strates Shows included traveling sideshows which exhibited “human oddities” and extreme feats such as sword-swallowing and human blockhead acts.
+Many were hired through the Slim Kelly and Whitney Sutton sideshow.

+These performances included people such as Melvin Burkhart (human blockhead and magician), Percilla Bejano (“The Monkey Girl”), William Durks (“The Two-Face Man”), Jóhann Pétursson (“The Viking Giant”), “Lady” Sandra Reed (Guinness World Records sword swallower) and her husband Harold “Big Jim” Spohn (“the fat man”).

+In 1958, Strates Show included a “Two-Ton-Hippopotamus”, and the “Wild Animal Menagerie”, involving elephants, camels, zebras, lions, bears and a brahma bull.

 After James E. Strates died in 1959, his son E. James Strates inherited the company.
 Now licensed under Strates Shows, Inc., the younger Strates continues to own and operate the business.
 Over the years, E. James Strates brought new innovations to the amusement industry including cooperative promotions, advance ticket sales and a centralized ticket system.
 Like other carnival midway companies, many of their rides have recently become eco-friendly including the use of LED lighting and biodiesel fueled generators.

 The Erie County Fair, located in Hamburg, New York, is currently the oldest stop on the circuit.
 Strates Shows has operated the midway there since 1924, just after the company's inception.
 A few state fairs have been included on their route in the past, but Strates Shows has met significant bidding competition for providing midways at these venues in recent years.
 Despite these challenges, Strates Shows continues to keep a busy annual schedule.
 Other notable events the company currently works include the Georgia-Carolina State Fair in Augusta, Georgia, the Hudson Valley Fair in Wappingers Falls, New York, the Champlain Valley Fair in Essex Junction, Vermont, the North Florida Fair in Tallahassee, Florida and the Carolina Classic Fair in Winston-Salem, North Carolina.